JhoramNarsico/Rich-Land-IOS/README.md

-# Richland Inventory System
+# Richland IOS

-A comprehensive inventory management application built with Django and MySQL, designed for robust tracking, audit logging, and POS functionality.
+A comprehensive integrations operations system built with Django and MySQL, designed for robust tracking, audit logging, and POS functionality.

 ## Core Features